Welcome to Mrs. Kirkham's Second Grade Classroom

 I can use different strategies to add and subtract.

-I can solve one step story word problem.
+I can solve one and two step story word problems.

 I can use capital letters and correct ending punctuation when I write.